Join Us & Get Wine 101 Course 75% Off

 Fruit-forward Alternatives to Cabernet Sauvignon

-1. Hillside estate/high elevation Merlot
+1. Hillside Estate/High Elevation Merlot

-Merlot can be just as rich and full-bodied as Cabernet Sauvignon, you just need to get the right one.
-Keep your eyes peeled for Merlot that has moderate alcohol (above 13.5%) and about 16 to 24 months of oak aging.
+Merlot can be just as rich and full-bodied as Cabernet Sauvignon; you just need to get the right one.
+Keep your eyes peeled for Merlot with moderate alcohol (above 13.5% ABV) and about 16 to 24 months of oak aging.
 Higher alcohol and oak aging are the basic indications of a Merlot wine with a full-bodied flavor.
-Also, a great place to find richer styled Merlot wine is from hillside estates.
-Higher elevation vineyards tend to produce smaller grapes making more intensely-colored and higher-tannin wines.
-Some examples of higher elevation vineyards include the hills around Napa and Sonoma Valley (such as Diamond Mountain AVA, Howell Mountain, Clear Lake AVA).
-You might also check out Walla Walla in Washington State and Mendoza, Argentina.

 2. Nero D’Avola from Sicily